Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study in Mathematical Reasoning: Introduction

+This formulation (Eq.~\ref{eq:efficiency_intro}) shows that: while larger models consistently exhibit higher learning efficiency, the marginal gains in efficiency diminish as model size increases, asymptotically approaching a theoretical limit $K_{\text{max}}$.

-\end{enumerate} -0.2in To empirically answer these questions, we fine-tune 54 LLMs with reinforcement learning on 50k mathematics problems, based on the Qwen2.5 model family~\citep{qwen2025qwen25technicalreport}.
-Figure~\ref{fig:intro_key_finding} shows that, within the 0.5-14B range, and tested in an environment close to the training set distribution, the loss reduction brought by RL follows an approximately log-linear trend with compute and data size.
-Importantly, larger models not only have better initial performance but also generally have more efficient computation and data utilization during the optimization process.
+To empirically validate this law and determine its parameters, \tzl{we fine-tune 63 LLMs with reinforcement learning on over 50k mathematics problems}, based on the Qwen2.5 model family~\citep{qwen2025qwen25technicalreport}.
+Figure~\ref{fig:loss_vs_compute_exp} shows that, \tzl{within the 0.5B-72B range}, the loss reduction brought by RL follows an approximately log-linear trend with compute.
+Importantly, larger models not only have better initial performance but also generally have more efficiency in computation and data utilization during the optimization process.
+Further analysis confirms that our proposed formulation (Eq.~\ref{eq:scaling_law_intro}) exhibits notable predictability, while also verifying the saturation effect in efficiency gains.

-We further analyze the data-constrained regime, where we demonstrate that data reuse is a highly effective strategy.
+We additionally analyze the data-constrained regime, where we demonstrate that data reuse is a highly effective strategy.
 We validate the generality of our findings through extensive ablation studies on both base and instruct model series.
-Besides, we also study the impact of the key hyperparameter rollout number in the GRPO algorithm~\citep{shao2024deepseekmathpushinglimitsmathematical}.
+Besides, we have also conducted experiments to study the impact of the rollout number in the GRPO algorithm~\citep{shao2024deepseekmathpushinglimitsmathematical}, shown in Appendix~\ref{subsec:ablation_grpo}.
 These investigations establish fundamental scaling relationships for RL post-training, providing a quantitative foundation and practical guidelines for resource-efficient model refinement.

-Specifically, our key findings can be summarized as follows: \begin{itemize} \item In our experiment scale, larger models, starting with stronger initial performance, consistently achieve better compute and data efficiency in RL post-training for mathematical reasoning.

-\item In data-limited settings, repeated exposure to a small dataset is nearly as effective as using larger corpora, highlighting data reuse as a practical strategy.
+Specifically, our key findings can be summarized as follows: -0.2in \begin{itemize} \item \textbf{We propose a predictive power-law formulation for RL post-training}, which models the scaling relationship between test loss, model size, compute, and data.
+This formulation enables reliable prediction of both larger model performance and late-stage training trajectories. \item Larger models consistently exhibit superior compute and data efficiency in the RL post-training, but \textbf{the marginal gains in efficiency diminish gradually with increasing model scale}, revealing an inherent saturation trend. \item In data-limited settings, repeated exposure to a small dataset is nearly as effective as using larger corpora, \textbf{highlighting data reuse as a practical strategy}. \end{itemize}

-\item In math reasoning, scaling behaviors are robust across both base and instruction models and GRPO hyperparameters, providing actionable guidance for resource-efficient RL post-training. \end{itemize}